We are taught from an early age that bears hibernate, but scientists now agree that bears do not fully hibernate through the winter.

 What Is Hibernation?

 Some species that hibernate do not sleep through the whole winter.
 Hibernation does not simply mean sleeping, but it does a long, deep sleep.
-The animal can reduce their heart rate and their metabolic rate by slowing their breathing and lowering their body temperature.
+The animal can reduce their heart and metabolic rates by slowing their breathing and lowering their body temperature.

 Hibernation is a voluntary state that animals enter.
 Animals prepare for hibernation in autumn.
 They will store enough fat to allow them to survive the winter.

 Hibernation is different from torpor, as it can take several hours or even a day to wake up from hibernation.
-Eating, drinking, and going to the toilet do happen, and the bear may wake up to do these.
-However, in hibernation, the animal is likely to stay asleep for as long as possible.
+Eating, drinking, and going to the toilet still happen, and the bear may wake up to do these.
+However, in hibernation, the animal will likely stay asleep for as long as possible.

 What Is Torpor?